Feastio

 Hokkaido pumpkin with Danish habanero sauce

-The highlight of my Relae experience was the Hokkaido pumpkin with Danish habanero sauce pictured above.
+The highlight of my Relae experience in Copenhagen was the Hokkaido pumpkin with Danish habanero sauce pictured above.
+The plating was beautiful.

-And the habanero sauce was slightly sweet.
-My mouth is watering just thinking about it.
+The tender pumpkin was easy to slice with a fork.
+And the habanero sauce was slightly sweet, and my mouth is watering just thinking about it.

 Danish lamb leg and belly